makyo/writing/work/claw17/disappearance.md

 Drawers are tugged open and clothing strewn haphazardly about the floor.
 The bed sheets are pulled free of the mattress and shredded with my claws to look as though it was all done in haste.

 It's not.
 It's all careful.
-I have to be quiet for the neighbors, but I also have to be deliberate for myself.
+I have to be quiet for the neighbors, and I have to be deliberate for myself.

 The mattress is thrown askew as though someone had been digging for cash beneath it.
 The bathroom is mostly left alone, but pill bottles are dumped in the sink, looking like that someone was hunting for something more interesting than aspirin.
-The top shelf of the closet is ransacked, with shoes on the floor and the contents of my jewelry box tucked away in a backpack, along with Jarred's nice watch.
+The top shelf of the closet is ransacked, with shoes thrown on the floor and the contents of my jewelry box tucked away in a backpack, along with Jarred's nice watch.
 I didn't care for the stuff, but I knew a burglar would.

 The living room is more difficult.
 We have a TV, which a burglar would latch onto immediately.
 I'd planned for this, though, and the TV is set neatly by my door while I see to the rest of the room.

 I tip over the speakers on their poles and scratch carefully crazed claw marks around their bases, a show of trying to detach them.
 They stay on the floor.

 The bookshelf is dismembered as quietly as I can manage, books are pulled off in armloads and scattered around on the floor.
 One book from every armful is bent and torn, each one tugging at my heart strings.
+A yearbook tweaks memories and is discarded.
 Paintings are removed from their hooks and tossed on top of the books.

 The couch is shredded and exposed just as the bed had been.
 Nothing there, beneath those torn cushions.